adoptium/jdk11u-fast-startup-incubator/README.md

 Areas of current interest include (but not limited to):
  * General class pre-initialization
- * Static analyzer for identifying unsafe pre-initialization
+ * A static analyzer for identifying unsafe class pre-initialization
- * AOT
+ * Use ahead-of-time (AOT) compilation and generate more efficient code